PG Certificate (Postgraduate Certificate) Clinical Neuropsychology PracticeFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 This certificate provides professional training in clinical neuropsychology.
-It is the intention of this programme to confer eligibility to join the UK Specialist Register of Clinical Neuropsychologists.
+The certificate is accredited by the British Psychological Society (BPS) Division of Neuropsychology and supports you in developing the practice competencies required for entry on to the Specialist Register of Clinical Neuropsychologists (SRCN).

 REF 2014 results